anuket-project/anuket-specifications/CONTRIBUTING.md

   - 2 business days cool off period should be applied before Final approval.
   - Final Approval by TSL (to make sure process is followed)
 - Only One approval will be counted per each organization for a given PR.
-- The selection of which Committers to approve a PR is made by the WSL and should take those factors into consideration:
+- The selection of which contributor to approve a PR is made by the WSL and should take those factors into consideration:
-  - Committers needs to be actively discussing the PR to be selected for approval.
+  - Contributor needs to be actively discussing the PR to be selected for approval.
-  - Committers needs to be active in the workstream.
+  - Contributor needs to be active in the workstream.
 - PRs will be merged automatically online by the TSL once consensus is reached and all approvals are received.
-- If WSL is the person who is creating the PR, They need to request an alternate approver, preferably a co-lead or from the committers list.
+- If WSL is the person who is creating the PR, They need to request an alternate approver, preferably a co-lead or from the contributors list.

 <p align="right"><img src="artefacts//figures/approval_process.png" alt="scope" title="Scope" width="100%"/></p>
 <p align="center"><b>Figure 1:</b> Approval Process</p>